Alek Thomas Preview, Player Props: Diamondbacks vs. White Sox

 Alek Thomas At The Plate

-- Thomas is hitting .231 with 16 doubles, five triples, nine home runs and 19 walks.
+- Thomas is batting .234 with 16 doubles, five triples, nine home runs and 19 walks.

+- Thomas has reached base via a hit in 59 games this season (of 110 played), and had multiple hits in 19 of those games.

-- He has hit a home run in nine games this year (8.3%), homering in 2.4% of his chances at the plate.
+- He has hit a long ball in nine games this year (8.2%), leaving the park in 2.4% of his trips to the dish.

-- Thomas has driven in a run in 28 games this season (25.7%), including six games with more than one RBI (5.5%).
+- In 29 games this season (26.4%), Thomas has picked up an RBI, and in six of those games (5.5%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 38 games this season (34.9%), including multiple runs in eight games.
+- He has scored in 39 games this year (35.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.